-If you’ve read Presentation Zen, you know that many speakers–without intending to do so –hide their message.
-In watching and making CPE presentations and board presentations for some twenty-five years now, I have observed that we unwittingly hide our message because we try to make the slide deck our whole presentation.
-It’s as though our slide deck is a chapter out of a college intermediate accounting book –chock full of facts, but too much to digest.
+If you’ve read the book Presentation Zen, you know that many speakers–without intending to–hide their message.
+In watching CPE presentations and board presentations, I have noticed that (we) CPAs unwittingly hide our messages.
+How?
+We present slide decks that look like intermediate accounting textbooks–chock full of facts, but too much to digest.
 And do we really believe that those attending will take those slides back to the office and study them?

 I try to have no more than two points per slide, and I leave out references to professional standards (at least on the slides).